To make the our website work properly, we sometimes place small data files called cookies on your device.

 HerdBoss uses Google Firebase to securely and anonymously collect usage, diagnostic, and crash data.
 It collects only "coarse location" information which is just what country you are in.
 The location data cannot be used to identify your personal location, it is only used for understanding where our international HerdBoss family is based so that we can plan for future language translations and other improvements.

-Photos: HerdBoss allows you to store Photos & Docs for your herds.
-You can import photos/docs from your Library which is the only time your photos/docs outside of HerdBoss are accessed, and it only happens when you explicitly tell the app to do it.
+Photos/Files/Docs: HerdBoss allows you to store Photos & Docs for your herds.
+You can import photos/docs from your Library/Gallery which is the only time your photos/docs outside of HerdBoss are accessed, and it only happens when you explicitly tell the app to do it.

 Customer Support: When you use the Help section of the app, it will help you send an email to The Team at HerdBoss.
 It will include some information to help us identify who you are in order to more quickly respond to your request.
-In the case of a Sync Problem, the app will also include a copy of your app's internal HerdBoss database to help us find a solution to your problem as well as to ensure we have a backup copy of your unsync'd data so that you don't lose any unsync'd changes.
+In the case of a Sync Problem, the app will also include a copy of your app's internal HerdBoss database (either attached to the email or directly uploaded to the HerdBoss servers) to help us find a solution to your problem as well as to ensure we have a backup copy of your unsync'd data so that you don't lose any unsync'd changes.

 Other User Content: This essentially describes everything HerdBoss does, because this covers all of the herd data that you track with the HerdBoss app, all of which is sync'd up to the HerdBoss website.